iyzhang/www/research/index.md

 	<h4 class="media-heading">Diamond</h4>

-Diamond is a new data structure store that supports transparent access to durable cloud storage from application clients.
-Diamond uses a new abstraction, called <em>mcmap</em>, that lets applications bind in-memory state on mobile devices directly to data structures in the Diamond storage system.
-Once bound, Diamond provides <em>reliable synchronization</em> between in-memory state and the storage system, as well as any other application clients with copies of the same data structure.
+Diamond is a new data management system for wide-area, reactive applications.
+Reactive applications give users the illusion of continuous synchronization across mobile devices and the cloud server.
+Diamond simplifies this synchronization by providing applications with persistent cloud storage, reliable synchronization between storage and mobile devices, and automated execution of application code in response to shared data updates.
 </li>

     <li class="media">